samagior/us-fr-keyboard/README.md

 ## Explanation

-The US-FR layout is appropriate for people who use the french language or any other ponctuated language that do not relies on APOSTROPHE and QUOTATION MARK for it's main or regular ponctuation.
-It is not the best for english, and not the best for french, but if your workflow make it unviable to run multiple layout and you require both ACCESS TO PONCTUATION and often use of APOSTROSPH/QUOTATION MARK; then this layout may be the right fit for you.
+This layout is for people using a 50/50 blend of french and english for who runing multiple layout isn't a viable option.
+Any other ponctuated language that do not relies on APOSTROPHE and QUOTATION MARK for regular ponctuation may work just as fine (only tested with french).

-It is listed as FR (french) because it wasn't tested with any other language yet.
-Any other language that doesn't relies on those two key for regular ponctuation should work just fine.

 For exemple, in french using this layout ;